-This article aims to provide an in-depth understanding of cerebral palsy, including its causes, types, signs and symptoms, diagnosis, management, prognosis, coping strategies, and the latest research advancements.
+This article aims to provide an in-depth understanding of cerebral palsy, including its causes, types, symptoms, diagnosis, treatment, prognosis, strategies to address it and the latest research advances.

 What is cerebral palsy?

-Cerebral palsy is a complex neurodevelopmental condition that impacts individuals’ motor skills, communication abilities, and cognitive functions.
-It is caused by brain damage that occurs during or shortly after birth.
-It is a lifelong condition that requires multidisciplinary management and support.
+Cerebral palsy is a complex neurodevelopmental disorder that affects people’s motor, communication and cognitive abilities.
+It is caused by brain injuries that occur during birth or shortly thereafter.
+It is a lifelong condition and requires treatment and a multidisciplinary approach.

 Prevalence and impact